General

 · Exception handling (try/catch)

-Learning C first makes C++ much easier to pick up.
+Starting with C first makes C++ much easier to pick up later.

 Should I learn C or Python first?